bcoin-org/bcoin/README.md

 BCoin is implemented in *pure* javascript, and is browserify-able (this means compiling a binding to an ECDSA library is not even required for node.js).

-**NOTE**: BCoin is also in the process of supporting the original (pre-bip37) satoshi protocol, which will also optionally give the user the ability download the entire blockchain.

 ## Prerequisites

 ```